vatpac-technology/sops/docs/aerodromes/classc/Amberley.md

 and west of a line parallel to RWY 15/33 intersecting threshold RWY 04.

 !!! note
-    The primary area for continous circuit operations is Choppers East.
-Due to the displaced distance of the threshold of runway 22 from runway 15/33.
+    The primary area for continuous circuit operations is **Choppers East**, due to the displaced distance of the threshold of runway 22 from runway 15/33.

 ## Miscellaneous